Local Housing Allowance

 What you need to work out if LHA applies to you

 You will then know the maximum amount upon which housing benefit entitlement can be based.
-Remember, this is not necessarily the amount of housing benefit you will get, as the council will still need to calculate that from the details you provide on your benefit claim form.
+Remember, this is not necessarily the amount of housing benefit you will get.
+The council will still need to calculate your entitlement from the details you provide on your benefit claim form.

 The size criteria

 One bedroom is allowed for: